Ventilator System: Optimized Functionality and Utilization of Non-Medical Supply Chains

 At A Glance

-Researchers at Colorado State University in collaboration with Woodward have developed a Ventilator System to combat high costs and medical parts stream dependency of medical ventilators by utilizing industrial and automotive parts streams.
+Researchers at Colorado State University in collaboration with Woodward, Inc. have developed a Ventilator System to combat high costs and medical parts stream dependency of medical ventilators by utilizing industrial and automotive parts streams.
 Furthermore, the complexity and related training issues related to medical ventilators is considerably reduced by narrowing the functionality of the Ventilator System to provide only key functions required to ventilate patients sickened with the COVID-19 virus.

 For more details, please contact our office directly!